Microcontroller Integration with Paper Playground over Bluetooth¶

 Walkthroughs¶

-For a complete walkthrough using the micro:bit microcontroller, see the published Instructable or Hackster.io project.
+For a complete walkthrough using the micro:bit microcontroller, check out this Instructable or this Hackster.io project.

 This Instructable will show you how to create a random spinner dial using a 180-servo, micro:bit, and a Paper Playground program.
-Paper Playground is an open-source system that enables you to design tangible, multimodal experiences using your computer's web browser, a webcam, and printed pieces of paper.
 [This particular example does not require a webcam and printer].

 Implementation Notes and Tips¶